-Baseline patients' data included age at the time of primary THA, sex, THA side, comorbidities, physical activity level, and etiology (diagnosis responsible for THA).
+Baseline patients' data included age in the time of primary THA, gender, THA side, comorbidities, physical activity level, and etiology (diagnosis responsible for THA).
 We used the Charlson index by defining the 19 comorbid conditions [16].
-In addition to the Charlson score, individual comorbidities were included for separate analysis, consisting of diabetes mellitus, rheumatoid arthritis, peripheral vascular disease, neurologic disease, pharmacologically treated psychiatric disease and consummation of more than two units of alcohol daily.
-Physical activity level, according to Devane et al. [17], was quantified as the level 0-5.
+In addition to the Charlson score, individual comorbidities were included for separate analysis consisting of diabetes mellitus, rheumatoid arthritis, peripheral vascular disease, neurologic disease, pharmacologically treated psychiatric disease and consummation of more than 2 units of alcohol daily.
+Physical activity level, according to Devane, was quantified as the level from 0 to 5 [17].

-Pre/postoperative data included analysis of mechanisms and time of dislocation, PUWA, LOS in hospital after surgery, and implementation of exercise therapy before and after THA.
-The patients were asked about any trauma or motions that led to the HD, if event represented the first or recurrent dislocation, how long ago the primary THA was performed, and whether they were subjected to physical and exercise therapy.
+Pre/postoperative data included analysis of mechanisms and time of dislocation, preoperative use of walking aids (PUWA), length of stay (LOS) in hospital after surgery and implementation of exercise therapy before and after THA.
+The patient was asked about any trauma or motions that led to the HD, if event represented the first or recurrent dislocation, how long ago the primary THA was performed, and whether he was subjected to physical and exercise therapy.